Wildlife Observation

 8

 To find out more about the marine species that live in the St. Lawrence, stop to visit the Exploramer science museum in Sainte-Anne-des-Monts.
-Touch crabs, sea urchins and sea cucumbers in the touch tanks; participate in a fish-harvesting activity along the shore; or help haul in the crab and whelk traps.
-Be sure not to miss the museum’s two astonishing exhibits!
+Touch crabs, sea urchins and sea cucumbers in the touch pools; participate in a fish-harvesting activity along the shore; or help haul in crab and whelk traps during a sea excursion.
+You also won’t want to miss the museum’s fascinating exhibitions!

 SIDE TRIP

 From Sainte-Anne-des-Monts, head inland to Parc national de la Gaspésie, where a hike may lead to amazing encounters with white-tailed deer, moose or caribou.
-In fact, the park is home to the only herd of caribou south of the St. Lawrence (a threatened population).
-Several interpretive activities with naturalist guides are also offered in the park.
+In fact, the park is home to the only herd of woodland caribou found south of the St. Lawrence, a population that is endangered.
+Several interpretive activities with naturalist guides are also offered in this park.

 2 h 20 by ferryMatane to Baie-Comeau